-- a.
-Support Cost-Neutral Federal Mandates Support full funding to ensure that federal mandates are cost-neutral to the County and pursue revisions to streamline the process for local government. - b.
-Oppose legislation to repeal the Affordable Care Act (ACA) Work to preserve and expand the number of citizens currently receiving health insurance.
-Oppose efforts to reduce benefits and block grants or other actions that would shift the current federal/state cost and responsibility to the states and counties. - c.
-Ensure that Affordable Care Act (ACA) funding is maintained for local governments Support the Prevention and Public Health Fund of the ACA, the nation's first dedicated mandatory funding stream for public health and prevention activities, which supports Mono County health care services to underserved residents. - d.
-Oppose funding reductions for Medicaid Oppose efforts to reduce or block grant federal funding for Medicaid administration or benefits, including efforts to place a percapita cap on funding or limiting the ability of states to leverage funds through assessments on providers. - e.
-Oppose federal efforts mandating states to require work as a condition for receiving Medicaid benefits. - f.
-Oppose other eligibility changes, including but not limited to elimination of retroactive benefits or grace periods for eligibility pending verifications. - g.
-Oppose turning Medicaid over to States Oppose efforts to turn Medicaid (Medi-Cal in California) over to the states with less federal funding. - h.
-Support full funding of programs that provide health insurance to children.
+a) COVID 19

+Support and advocate for any legislative or budgetary action, including stimulus money and direct funding for counties, related to the response, recovery and/ or economic impacts of COVID-19 during both the emergency and throughout the long-term effects of the pandemic.

+b) Disaster Response

+Support measures that increase resources for disaster response initiatives requiring county involvement.

+c) Support Cost-Neutral Federal Mandates

+Support full funding to ensure that federal mandates are cost-neutral to the County and pursue revisions to streamline the process for local government.

+d) Oppose legislation to repeal the Affordable Care Act (ACA)

+Work to preserve and expand the number of citizens currently receiving health insurance.
+Oppose efforts to reduce benefits and block grants or other actions that would shift the current federal/state cost and responsibility to the states and counties.

+e) Ensure that Affordable Care Act (ACA) funding is maintained for local governments f) Medi-Cal Funding g) Administration of the Medi-Cal program

+Support the Prevention and Public Health Fund of the ACA, the nation's first dedicated mandatory funding stream for public health and prevention activities, which supports Mono County health care services to underserved residents.

+Support all efforts to adequately fund the federal Medicaid program.
+Similarly, oppose all efforts to block grant, cap or otherwise reduce federal and state funding to support this critical safety net program.

+Fully fund county costs for County administration of the Medi-Cal program.

+h) Managed Care Medi-Cal

+Advocate for a Medi-Cal Managed Care model that generates high healthcare quality scores, increases primary care capacity, improves coordination of care, and conducts outreach to enroll uninsured populations.

+i) Oppose other eligibility changes, including but not limited to elimination of retroactive benefits or grace periods for eligibility pending verifications.

+j) Oppose turning Medicaid over to States

+Oppose efforts to turn Medicaid (Medi-Cal in California) over to the states with less federal funding.

+k) Support full funding of programs that provide health insurance to children.

-- i.
-Support funding of Veterans benefits Support provision and funding for current benefits and health care programs for Veterans. - j.
-Support Women's Rights to Health Health care is key to women's well-being and economic stability.
+I) Support funding of Veterans benefits

+Support provision and funding for current benefits and health care programs for Veterans.

+m) Support Women's Rights to Health

+Health care is key to women's well-being and economic stability.
 Support provisions that make sure new health care law works for women.

-k.
-Support Child Welfare -
+n) Support Child Welfare